Gopi1422/register-users-address/README.md

 # Register Users and their Addresses with Passport Login

 A NodeJS app where users can register and store their addresses in separate table (one to many relationship) with passport authentication.

-There are two tables: User and Address.
+* There are two tables: User and Address.
-There will be one to many relationships between users and addresses.
+* There will be one to many relationships between users and addresses.

-**Server:** Node JS, Express JS
+**Server:** Node JS, Express JS <br>
 **Database:** Postgres (Relational Database)

 ## Run Locally